jremes-foss/kube-ngircd/README.md

 ### Ingress

 Internal ingress feature will be implemented as part of later iteration.
+This feature can be used for internal office use.

 ## License